-(1) Of a category B felony involving the use of force or violence.
-(2) Of an offense involving the use of force or violence that would constitute a category B felony if committed as of the date of his or her release from subsection 1 are not restored to a person who has been released from prison if the person has previously been convicted in this State: (a) Of a category A felony.
+- (1) Of a category B felony involving the use of force or violence. - (2) Of an offense involving the use of force or violence that would constitute a category B felony if committed as of the date of his or her release from prison. - -(d)] Four years after the date of his or her release from prison, is restored to the right to hold office. - $\frac{\{(e)\}}{(d)}$ Six years after the date of his or her release from prison, is restored to the right to serve as a juror in a criminal action. - 2.
+[Except as otherwise provided in this subsection, the civil rights set forth in subsection 1 are not restored to a person who has been released from prison if the person has previously been convicted in this State: - (a) Of a category A felony.